Because we’re located in a neighborhood, parking is sometimes challenging.

 The Sunday 10:30am service usually lasts 75-90 minutes.

 The Sunday 8am services usually last 60 minutes.

 The Friday 10am service (1st & 3rd Friday of each month) usually lasts 45 minutes.

 There is no set standard.
 Clothing ranges from jeans to business casual to suit coats or dresses.
 The Cathedral can be a little cool in the winter, so sweaters are recommended.

-Our “Kids’ Place” nursery for infants, toddlers and younger children is located on the south side of Jewett House, ground floor.
-We provide a Christ-centered program during worship services and other events.
+The “Kids’ Place” nursery for infants, toddlers and younger children is located on the south side of Jewett House, ground floor, on the Family Ministry wing.
 Qualified caregivers provide a safe, warm and loving environment for young children.

 All staff and volunteers who work with children and youth undergo training that covers appropriate boundaries and policies, including CPR training and Safeguarding God's Children, to ensure that St. John's Cathedral is a truly safe and sacred place.

 Yes!
 The Welcome Center entrance is wheelchair-accessible.
 The Cathedral contains several open spaces for wheelchairs.
 Assisted listening headsets and large print service leaflets are available from an usher.